 I am extremely pleased to learn (from Gary Firth, holder of the national collection of Myrtus and its relatives) that I am growing a distinct form unlike any others he has and he has suggested I give it a cultivar name.
-Now it just so happens that I've had it in mind to name something after Miss Green, the lady I worked for the last ten years, and who died last spring.
+Now it just so happens that I've had it in mind to name something after Miss Green, the lady I worked for ten years and who died in 2015.
 It's especially apposite as the parent plant is in her garden and has been for several decades and she probably got it from one of the many expert nurserymen she was friends with back in the day.
 So here it is -

 Ugni molinae Miss Green